jmersonuo/jmersonuo.github.io/Activities/Narrative-maps.md

                   var marker = new mapboxgl.Marker({color:'red'})
                     .setLngLat([-122.6788, 45.5212]) // starting position [lng, lat]
-                    .setPopup(popup) //add the popup named "popup" to this marker
+                    .setPopup(popup) //add the popup named "popup" to this marker .addTo(map); // add it to the map with the ID "map"
 ```

 It should look like this: